-Should you Choose Flavoured or Blended?
+Should You Choose Flavoured or Blended?

 If you’re using a small smoker pot on your propane gas grill I would just go with flavoured pellets.
-If you own a full on wood pellet grill such as a Traeger, it depends on your cooking style and personal preference.
+If you own a full-on wood pellet grill such as a Traeger, it depends on your cooking style and personal preference.
 It depends on how you’re cooking the food and the intensity of the flavour you prefer.

-As you’ll recall from earlier in the post.
-Smoking food will use around 1lb/h, but full heating cooking/chargrilling will use around 3lb/h.
+As you’ll recall from the video earlier in the post.
+Smoking food will use around 1lb/h, but full cooking/chargrilling will use around 3lb/h.
 Therefore using flavoured pellets when chargrilling will not only be expensive, you might not be able to tell the difference between cooking with blended or just pure oak pellets.

 The Benefits and Issues of Bark in BBQ Wood Pellets